db00m/note-vault/notes/Ward Council May 22, 2022.md

 * Fith sunday will be on the tabernacle

 * 13th FHE we will tour the Layton Temple

+* Wednesday at 6 Bishop will be at the church for Temple recommends

 ## Fith Sunday